lucasjoliveau/doc/en/developer/reference/cli.md

 ## Database Population

-Odoo CLI supports database population features.
-If the feature is [implemented on a given model](backend/performance.html#reference-performance-populate- methods), it allows automatic data generation of the model’s records to test your modules in databases containing non-trivial amounts of records.
+Konvergo ERP CLI supports database population features.
+If the feature is [implemented on a given model](backend/performance#reference-performance-populate- methods), it allows automatic data generation of the model’s records to test your modules in databases containing non-trivial amounts of records.